Sligili/HDLethalCompany/README.md

-# HDLethalCompany V1.5.1 - Sligili | CLIENT SIDE 🎈
+# HDLethalCompany V1.5.2 - Sligili | CLIENT SIDE 🎈

-*From now on updates will be less frequent*

 ## INSTALLATION 🛠
 ### Extract on the main game folder (where ```Lethal Company.exe``` is located).
 Make sure you have [BepInEx](https://github.com/BepInEx/BepInEx) installed